NCBI Logo

 Experiment type Expression profiling by high throughput sequencing

-Summary Ad26.COV2.S is a single-shot vaccine with clinical efficacy against symptomatic COVID-19.
-In this study, we report the correlates of durability of humoral and cellular immune responses in 20 rhesus macaques immunized with single-shot Ad26.COV2.S and the immunogenicity of a booster shot at 8-10 months following the initial immunization.
-Innate immune responses, memory B cell responses, and bone marrow plasma cell responses correlated with durable antibody responses following initial vaccination.
-Following Ad26.COV2.S boost immunization, binding and neutralizing antibody responses increased 31-69 fold and 23-43 fold, respectively, compared with pre-boost levels against multiple SARS-CoV-2 variants, including the delta variant.
-Antigen-specific B cell and T cell responses also increased.
-Humoral and cellular immune responses were largely comparable for ancestral, alpha, beta, gamma, delta, and kappa SARS-CoV-2 variants following the boost immunization.
-Boosting with a modified Ad26.COV2.S.351 vaccine expressing the SARS-CoV-2 beta Spike led to largely comparable responses.
-These data demonstrate that a late boost with Ad26.COV2.S in rhesus macaques resulted in a dramatic increase in humoral and cellular immune responses that were highly cross-reactive across multiple SARS-CoV-2 variants.
+Summary Ad26.COV2.S has demonstrated durability and clinical efficacy against symptomatic COVID-19 in humans.
+In this study, we report the correlates of durability of humoral and cellular immune responses in 20 rhesus macaques immunized with single-shot Ad26.COV2.S and the immunogenicity of a booster shot at 8 to 10 months after the initial immunization.
+Ad26.COV2.S elicited durable binding and neutralizing antibodies as well as memory B cells and long-lived bone marrow plasma cells.
+Innate immune responses and bone marrow plasma cell responses correlated with durable antibody responses.
+After Ad26.COV2.S boost immunization, binding and neutralizing antibody responses against multiple SARS-CoV-2 variants increased 31- to 69-fold and 23- to 43-fold, respectively, compared with preboost concentrations.
+Antigen-specific B cell and T cell responses also increased substantially after the boost immunization.
+Boosting with a modified Ad26.COV2.S.351 vaccine expressing the SARS-CoV-2 spike protein from the beta variant led to largely comparable responses with slightly higher beta- and omicron-specific humoral immune responses.
+These data demonstrate that a late boost with Ad26.COV2.S or Ad26.COV2.S.351 resulted in a marked increase in humoral and cellular immune responses that were highly cross-reactive across multiple SARS-CoV-2 variants in rhesus macaques.

-Overall design 20 outbred Indian-origin adult male and female rhesus macaques (Macaca mulatta) ages 4-22 years old were randomly allocated to groups.
-5 additional sham rhesus macaques were utilized as controls for the bone marrow biopsies.
-All animals were housed at Bioqual, Inc. (Rockville, MD).
-Animals were immunized with 1011 vp (N=10) or 5x1010 vp (N=10) Ad26.COV2.S and were followed for either 230 or 315 days.
-Animals were then boosted with 5x1010 vp Ad26.COV2.S (N=10) or Ad26.COV2.S.351 (N=10).
-Half of animals in each original dose group were immunized by each booster vaccine.
+Overall design Twenty-four outbred Indian-origin adult male and female rhesus macaques (Macaca mulatta) aged 4 to 22 years were randomly allocated to groups.
+Sample size and age criteria were determined on the basis of the results of previous nonhuman primate studies.
+All animals were housed at BIOQUAL Inc. Animals were immunized with 10^11 vp (n = 10) or 5 × 10^10 vp (n = 10) Ad26.COV2.S and were followed for either 230 or 315 days.
+Four unvaccinated animals were used as controls.
+The vaccinated animals were then boosted with 5 × 10^10 vp Ad26.COV2.S (n = 10) or Ad26.COV2.S.351 (n = 10).
+Half of the animals in each original dose group were immunized by each booster vaccine.
 All immunologic studies were performed blinded.
-Animal studies were conducted in compliance with all relevant local, state, and federal regulations and were approved by the Bioqual Institutional Animal Care and Use Committee (IACUC).
+No data points were omitted from analysis.
+Animal studies were conducted in compliance with all relevant local, state, and federal regulations and were approved by the BIOQUAL Institutional Animal Care and Use Committee.

 Contributor(s) He X, Aid M, Barouch D